Guidance for businesses and organisations holding EU trade marks at the end of the transition period.

 - seek protection in respect of goods and services that are identical to, or contained within, the corresponding EU application

-- examine it under UK law
+- examined it under UK law

 Priority and seniority claims